 There are different reasons why we might need your personal details.
 The main ones are:

-- To build a Work for Good profile for you, where customers can see your activity.
-You have the option to suppress some of the data, including the donation amounts and the customer names, if you want to;
+- To build a Work for Good profile for your business, where customers and charities can see your activity.
+You have the option to suppress some of the data, including the donation amounts and the charity names, if you want to;

 - To track and administer donations to charities;